Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Introduction

 Firstly, the problem of approximating Sobolev functions with DNNs exhibiting super convergence rates, measured by $W^{m,p}$ norms for $p\in[1,\infty)$, remains unresolved, although the $W^{m,\infty}$ case was addressed by \cite{yang2023nearly}, and the case of $m=0$ was considered by \cite{siegel2022optimal}.
 Secondly, proper distributions of the squared ReLU function remain unknown.
 Incorporating it at any layer of a DNN with a depth of $L$ might lead to a polynomial degree of $2^L$ with respect to parameters, which poses challenges in training.
 Thirdly, the optimality of the approximation process remains unclear due to the complexity associated with higher-order derivatives of DNNs using ReLU and squared ReLU activations.
-To establish optimality, estimating the optimal Vapnik-Chervonenkis dimension (VC-dimension) and pseudo-dimension \citep{anthony1999neural, vlassis2021sobolev, abu1989vapnik, pollard1990empirical} of their higher order derivatives, which characterize the complexity or richness of a function set, need to be estimated.
+To establish optimality, estimating the optimal Vapnik-Chervonenkis dimension (VC-dimension) and pseudo-dimension \cite{anthony1999neural, vlassis2021sobolev, abu1989vapnik, pollard1990empirical} of their higher order derivatives, which characterize the complexity or richness of a function set, need to be estimated.
 Even for DNNs without derivatives, as demonstrated in \cite{bartlett2019nearly}, obtaining optimal bounds is challenging.
-The upper VC-dimension and pseudo-dimension for DNNs using squared ReLU is $\fO(N^2L^3\log_2 N\log_2L)$, where $L$ signifies DNN depth and $N$ denotes DNN width.
+The upper VC-dimension and pseudo-dimension for DNNs using squared ReLU is $\fO(N^2L^3\log_2 N\log_2L)$ or $\fO(N^3L^2\log_2 N\log_2L)$.
 However, this result is not directly applicable to proving the optimality of squared ReLU-based DNN approximation due to a polynomial gap in depth $L$.

-In this paper, the deep super ReLU networks (DSRNs) is presented to address these three questions, as illustrated in Figure \ref{DSRN}.
-The DSRN architecture consists of two components for a network with depth $L$: ReLU DNNs with a depth of approximately $\fO(L)$, and DNNs featuring the square of ReLU with a depth of approximately $\fO(\log_2L)$—significantly shallower than the first component.
+In this paper, the deep super ReLU networks (DSRNs) is presented to address these three questions, as illustrated in Fig.~\ref{DSRN}.
+The DSRN architecture consists of two components for a network with depth $L$: ReLU DNNs with a depth of approximately $\fO(L)$, and the square of ReLU DNNs with a depth of approximately $\fO(\log_2L)$—significantly shallower than the first component.